Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getHostsMap_en.md

 ##EXAMPLES##

-* Acquire all host to ip address mapping to the host file
+* Acquire all host names to ip address mapping to the host file

 ```lang-javascript
 > System.getHostsMap()